How to eat healthy without cooking

 A common challenge when trying to eat healthily is the time commitment to cooking every day.
 If cooking is not your ministry or just something that you don’t want to daily.
 Check out these tips on how to eat healthy without cooking.

 The three things that you need to be successful in weight loss is incredible support (I believe in the power of prayer and Jesus), but accountability is important.
-A great workout that is efficient, fun and relates to you and your lifestyle.
-Healthy eating of nutrient dense foods that usually is made at home.
+A great workout that is efficient, fun, and relates to you and your lifestyle.
+Healthy eating of nutrient-dense foods that usually are made at home.